ChainSafe/lodestar/docs/pages/tools/heap-dumps.md

 # that a release version of node is already installed on the system
 $ make -C out BUILDTYPE=Debug -j$(nproc --all)

-# Move the debug version of node the the same folder that the release
+# Move the debug version of node the same folder that the release
 # version is installed in and name it `node_debug`.
 This will put the
 # debug binary on the path and allow you to run it with the
 # `node_debug` command